 Price management is no small task for B2B pricing owners.
+A couple of questions asked are: How do I increase sales and profitability while providing competitive pricing?
+What is the customer’s willingness to pay?
+What price optimization software is available to make things easier?
 While machine learning can set smarter pricing strategies, understanding how it works in the context of B2B and knowing how to deploy highly-relevant price guidance, and ultimately, create a more strategic pricing approach isn’t as straightforward.
 In this four-part series, Zilliant Director of R&D, Pricing Science, Amir Meimand will share a summary of how predictive analytics, prescriptive analytics and machine learning contribute to a smart pricing strategy for B2B companies.

 Amir will be speaking at the 6th Annual Global Big Data Conference on August 30; he will present on the topic “An Efficient ML-Based Algorithm for Mining Substitute Products for eCommerce.”

-In my last post, we discussed problems addressed by machine learning (ML) and B2B applications that are well-suited to use cases for ML.
+In my last post, we discussed problems addressed by machine learning (ML) and B2B applications that are well-suited to use cases for ML artificial intelligence software.
 Today, I'd like to give a primer on supervised and unsupervised learning algorithms before we dive into practical applications of these algorithms in B2B.

 Supervised vs. Unsupervised Algorithms